Let's get this out of the way right away: The Platinum Card® from American Express isn't for everyone.

 The annual fee of $550 is also daunting.
 Indeed, luxury comes with a price tag.
 If you are not going to take advantage of the perks, you might wonder if the card is worth the fee.
 There are features-heavy cards that offer similar perks for a lesser fee.

-Platinum Card® from American Express vs. Chase Sapphire Preferred®
+The Platinum Card® from American Express vs. Chase Sapphire Preferred® Card

 One of the obvious differences with Chase Sapphire Preferred® Card is in its annual fee – just $95.
-That fee does net you some decent features that will more than suffice for the average traveler, but it does not bring you an airline fee credit or quite the wide range of luxury perks offered by the Platinum Card® from American Express.
+That fee does net you some decent features that will more than suffice for the average traveler, but it does not bring you an airline fee credit or quite the wide range of luxury perks offered by The Platinum Card® from American Express.

-If you want to redeem for travel, though, Chase Sapphire Preferred® cardholders earn 20 percent back on Chase Ultimate Rewards® points redemptions for travel through the Chase online portal.
+If you want to redeem for travel, Chase Sapphire Preferred® Card cardholders earn 25 percent more value on Chase Ultimate Rewards® points redemptions for travel through the Chase online portal.
 That means that the signup bonus of 60,000 points after spending $4,000 in the first three months is worth up to $750 in travel.

 The Citi Prestige® Card (Citi is a cardratings.com advertiser) is also designed for luxury-minded cardholders, but, since it's a credit card, you can carry a balance on this one.
 The Citi Prestige® Card charges a $450 annual fee, and the introductory bonus offer allows you to earn 40,000 bonus points after $4,000 in purchases made with your card in the first 3 months the account is open.